What is the best way to practice a skill?

 Keep track of your goals and what you learn during your sessions.
 You can work longer if you have the time, by simply repeating this for another area of study, or even revisiting the same one if you have the focus for it.
 Habit and acknowledging your improvements to yourself are key to getting into a good routine.

 So that’s how I think you should practice for the best results.
 Check out other perspectives on this, it’s good to get many points of view I always say.
-I’m currently investigating the Pomodoro Technique to structure my working time, it’s a very similar kind of structuring of work time, planning and being deliberate and focused about getting things done.
+I’ve tried things like the Pomodoro Technique to structure my working time, it’s a very similar kind of structuring–planning and being deliberate and focused about getting things done.

 I’ve done this in more structured environments, at school briefly and in the context of learning on the job, which makes some of it easier.
 When i worked at an animation studio, my time was more scheduled for me for example.
 And my goals were dictated by the style guides of the shows I worked on.
 I had to adapt to each new production quickly, less I be fired!